 Q: What is the future of cloud computing?

-The future of the cloud looks very promising, as enterprises both big and small search for innovative ways to organize, process, store, and present data across their borders.
+Judging by the latest cloud computing trends, the future of the cloud looks very promising.
+Enterprises both big and small are searching for innovative ways to organize, process, store, and present data across their borders.
 Cloud computing creates a virtual workspace for businesses to connect entire teams and departments from anywhere in the world.

 Q: What is trending in computer science?

 Currently, there are five exciting, up-and-coming trends in the world of computer science.

 Firstly, there’s the growth of artificial intelligence and robotics that is expected to be worth $80 billion by 2024.